 2020 Blogging Goals

 Google Analytics Glitch

 Shortly before the end of the year, I noticed a few comment threads in blogging Facebook groups about super low bounce rates, which is the percentage of people who leave your site after viewing one page.
-A bounce rate of 41-55% is considered average.
+A bounce rate of 80% is considered average for blogs.
 I consistently was getting a bounce rate lower than 1%.